Refrigerator Dill Pickles are a quick and easy way to convert delicate cucumbers into yummy pickles!

 Instructions

-- Combine water, vinegar, salt, sugar and peppercorns in a saucepan and bring to a boil.
+- In a saucepan combine water, vinegar, salt, sugar, and peppercorns and bring to a boil.
 Remove from heat and cool completely.

 - Layer dill and cucumbers and pour cooled brine over the cucumbers.